 Day 4: We’ll depart for Ohio and Crane Creek on Lake Erie, and should arrive in time for some late afternoon birding at this premier location.
-Along the way, we may stop near Scioto Trail State Forest and Ohio’s capital, Columbus, to look for another primarily southern species, the stunning Prothonotary Warbler.
+Along the way, we may stop near Scioto Trail State Forest whose forested ridges can be full of migrants.
 Night in Oregon.

 Days 5-6: Crane Creek and the Magee Marsh Boardwalk are Ohio’s best migration spots.
 The spectacle is similar to the one at Pelee, but here the concentrations of migrants don’t seem to be as weather-dependent, and even on slower days there are plenty of birds.
 The narrow strip of woods along the lake is more open than at Pelee, and migrants are delightfully visible.
-Here we can usually count on finding more secretive species such as Mourning Warbler, we typically encounter an American Woodcock or two sauntering and bobbing through the wet leaf litter, and we stand a reasonable chance of seeing the skulking Connecticut Warbler.
+Here we can usually count on finding more secretive species such as Mourning Warbler, we typically encounter an American Woodcock or two sauntering and bobbing through the wet leaf litter.

 Adjacent Ottawa National Wildlife Refuge has a variety of waterbirds, including shorebirds if water levels are appropriate, and the adjoining woods attract migrants.
 If we tire of migrants, the woodlands around Toledo have a number of breeding birds, including Acadian, Alder, and Willow Flycatchers and Blue-winged and Pine Warblers; and nearby Oak Openings has breeding Lark Sparrows, their only regular location in the eastern Midwest.
-A few pairs of Summer Tanagers have bred here recently, an isolated northern outpost in their otherwise more southerly range.
+Red-headed Woodpecker breeds here too and this might be our only encounter with this striking and declining species.
 Nights in Oregon.

 Day 7: After a final morning of birding at Crane Creek, we’ll drive north to Tawas City, Michigan.
 Night in Tawas City.